 An Arizona Honeymoon Has More to Offer Than Just the Grand Canyon

 Arizona is the sixth largest state in the US, which means different times of year are best depending on which area of the state you plan to visit (though you'll typically want to avoid June through August).
-If you're taking a trip to Phoenix, it's best to visit from November through April, but if you're looking to visit Flagstaff, it's best to go between September and November after the summer crowds have left and before the snowy winters begin.
+If you're taking a trip to Phoenix, the best time to visit is from November through April, but if you're looking to visit Flagstaff, it's best to go between September and November after the summer crowds have left and before the snowy winters begin.

 Those interested in seeing the artsy town of Sedona or spotting the Grand Canyon should go between the months of March through May, before the temperature gets too hot.
 If you're looking to hang out in Tucson, it's best to go in April, May, September or October for the best weather.